 Sequence-specific transcriptional activator.
 Recognizes the DNA sequence 5'-C[CA]GGAAGT-3'.
 Defects in FLI1 are a cause of Ewing sarcoma (ES).
 A highly malignant, metastatic, primitive small round cell tumor of bone and soft tissue that affects children and adolescents.
 It belongs to the Ewing sarcoma family of tumors, a group of morphologically heterogeneous neoplasms that share the same cytogenetic features.
 They are considered neural tumors derived from cells of the neural crest.
 Ewing sarcoma represents the less differentiated form of the tumors.
 A chromosomal aberration involving FLI1 is found in patients with Erwing sarcoma.
 Translocation t(11;22)(q24;q12) with EWSR1.
 Belongs to the ETS family.
 2 isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

-Molecular Function: DNA binding; sequence-specific DNA binding; transcription factor activity
+Molecular Function: DNA binding; chromatin binding; transcription factor activity

-Biological Process: transcription from RNA polymerase II promoter; regulation of transcription from RNA polymerase II promoter; organ morphogenesis; hemostasis; cell differentiation
+Biological Process: transcription from RNA polymerase II promoter; regulation of transcription from RNA polymerase II promoter; organ morphogenesis; blood circulation; hemostasis; positive regulation of transcription from RNA polymerase II promoter; cell differentiation